kol-di/CoreBot/README.md

 however you can very well have fun with it by asking to classify an image of your dog.

-You can visit @corephaeus_bot telegram bot to try it out.
+You can visit https://t.me/corephaeus_bot telegram bot to try it out.

 **Model**